Cards hold off Cowboys 25-22 in matchup of playoff teams

 AP Pro Football Writer

-The outcome didn’t do much to change the races for the NFC’s No. 1 seed or the NFC West, but the Cardinals ended a three-game skid a week after backing into the postseason while stopping the NFC East champion’s four-game winning streak.
+The outcome didn’t do much to change the races for the NFC’s No. 1 seed or the NFC West, but did leave the Cowboys and Cardinals with matching 11-5 records after Arizona ended a three-game skid and stopped the NFC East champion’s four-game winning streak.

+The teams go into the final weekend as the fourth and fifth seeds in the playoffs, which would mean a first-round meeting, once again at AT&T Stadium since Dallas won its division.
+Both are a Green Bay win away from elimination for the NFC’s first-round bye.
+The Packers played Minnesota later.

 Murray improved to 8-0 as a starter at the home of the Cowboys.
-Most of those victories were as a Texas high school playoff star, but the past two have been as a pro after last season’s 38-10 rout.
+Most of those victories were as a Texas high school playoff star in the Dallas area, but the past two have been as a pro after last season’s 38-10 rout.

-The Cardinals (11-5) are still a game behind the Los Angeles Rams in their division with LA rallying to beat Baltimore 20-19.

-Arizona pulled even with the Cowboys (11-5) while leaving both teams a Green Bay victory away from elimination for the NFC’s first-round bye.
-The Packers played Minnesota later on Sunday.
+“Coming home, I can’t lose coming home,” Murray said.
+“That’s just how I feel.
+I’m not worried about two weeks from now.
+We got Seahawks next week, divisional game at home.
+The guys will come ready to play.”

 The Cardinals’ victory over Dallas in 2020 was the first game after Dak Prescott’s season-ending ankle injury.
-The star quarterback’s presence was felt in a fourth-quarter comeback that fell short.
+The star quarterback’s presence was felt in a fourth-quarter comeback that fell short after early misfiring similar to how the offense looked for weeks in the wake of Prescott’s calf strain in Week 6.

 Prescott’s third TD pass, a 4-yarder to Amari Cooper, and a 2-point conversion toss to Cedrick Wilson pulled Dallas within three with five minutes remaining.